-Starting in mid-January, Big Ideas finalists are matched with mentors who support them as they develop their idea.
+Starting in early February, Big Ideas finalists are matched with mentors who support them as they develop their idea.
 Mentors are professionals from a set of diverse fields ranging from business, management, and administration to engineering to agriculture to health services, among others.
 We match our mentors and teams based on expressed interests and needs on both sides of the relationship.
 Together, finalists and their mentors work approximately 1-2 hours a week for six weeks to refine the team’s project ideas, explore partnerships, and ultimately develop a full proposal (no longer than 8 pages) to outline their innovation and how they plan to implement it.
-This year’s final proposals are due March 13th, 2020.
+This year’s final proposals are due April 2, 2021.

 Have a specific question about the Big Ideas mentorship process?

 You’ve been there and done that.
 As a Big Ideas mentor, you can share your polished skill set with teams of UC Berkeley students who are just beginning to mold their innovative ideas into impactful social ventures.

 Big Ideas student teams are making a difference near and far, and by working with them for ~two to four hours a week from mid-January to March, you can support the development of innovative technologies and projects with tremendous social value.

 First and foremost, Big Ideas is an innovation contest.
 As a mentor, you’ll have the chance to preview and get inspired by the next generation’s most creative ideas.

 4. Connect & Network

 Big Ideas trainings, mixers, and special events will provide opportunities to expand your network by meeting business professionals from a variety of fields who share your passion for improving society and promoting positive change.